Moschus: Works

+Influence

 The Europa, along with Callimachus' Hecale and such Latin examples as Catullus 64, is a major example of the Hellenistic phenomenon of the epyllion.
 Although it is hard to tell because of the fragmentary nature of the evidence, Moschus' influence on Greek bucolic poetry is likely to have been significant; the influence of Runaway Love is felt in Bion and other later bucolic poets.
 In later European literature his work was imitated or translated by such authors as Torquato Tasso and Ben Jonson.

+Apocrypha

 Two other poems, attributed to him at one time or another but no longer thought to be his, are also commonly edited with his work.
 The best known is the Epitaph on Bion (i.e. Bion of Smyrna), which had a long history of influence on the pastoral lament for a poet (compare Milton's Lycidas).
 The other is a miniature epic on Megara (the wife of Heracles), consisting of an epic dialogue between Heracles' mother and his wife on his absence.